TFSA Canada - General Rules

 In order to encourage Canadians to increase their savings, in 2009 Finance Canada and Canada Revenue Agency ("CRA") introduced a new type of savings vehicle: the Tax-Free Savings Account ("TFSA").
 Any interest, capital gains and other investment income that you earn in your TFSA is exempt from income tax both while it stays in the TFSA as well as when you withdraw the income from your account.

-Every Canadian resident, who is at least 18 years old, and has a Social Insurance Number, is eligible to open a TFSA, and contribute up to $5,000 per calendar year.
+Every Canadian resident, who is at least 18 years old, and has a Social Insurance Number, is eligible to open a TFSA, and contribute up to $5,500 per calendar year in 2016 and subsequent years.
 You can accumulate contribution room if you don’t contribute the full amount in a year, meaning that if you have not used your full contribution room in previous years, you can carryforward the unused amount to future years.

 Most banks now offer a savings account product that qualifies as a TFSA.
 However, the TFSA program is not limited to bank accounts – certain mutual funds and brokerage accounts also qualify.

-If you are deciding between investing in an RRSP or a TFSA, consult a tax expert.
+If you are deciding between investing in an RRSP or a TFSA, consult one of our Toronto income tax lawyers.

 If this seems counterintuitive to you, you’re not alone.
 In 2010, at least 70,000 Canadians, who were similarly confused, were contacted by CRA requesting information about their TFSA deposits and withdrawals, apparently relating to over-contributions.
 CRA claims to have been lenient in that first year, at least where net contributions were below the contribution limit.
 However, they are now strictly enforcing the penalty taxes for over-contribution.
 This penalty tax is calculated based upon the highest excess balance in the TFSA in each month, and the penalty is 1% of this amount each month.
 As such, it is very important to keep track of your contributions in a year, and ensure that they do not exceed the contribution room you have available.

-In this example, you would then be able to contribute up to $7,000 to your TFSA in 2010 without incurring a penalty.
+- n this example, you would then be able to contribute up to $7,000 to your TFSA in 2016 without incurring a penalty.

 When you file a tax return, your Notice of Assessment issued by CRA will state the amount of TFSA contribution room available to you as of the date of the assessment, and this amount should have been adjusted to compensate for any withdrawals made in the previous year.